pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 ## Evolution of PDEPs

-Most PDEPs aren't expected to change after accepted.
+Most PDEPs are not expected to change after accepted.
 Once there is agreement in the changes, and they are implemented, the PDEP will be only useful to understand why the development happened, and the details of the discussion.